 of cream or yoghurt.
 If you follow the recipes at this site, I can

-In any case, this severe burning pain is known as GERD; Gastro Esophageal Reflux Disease.
+In any case this severe burning pain is known as GERD; Gastro Esophageal Reflux Disease.
 A large part of the solution is not to drink after dinner at night.
 I have my coffee before supper; a bit weird but it means I don't have a tortured night.

-For your spinach soup use the mature leaves, even if they are slightly woody.
-But for your other fresh spinach recipes, you really want the tender young leaves.
+For your soup use the mature leaves, even if they are slightly woody.
+But for your other fresh spinach recipes, you really want the tender young shoots.
 You are going to enjoy them raw.

 There are many spinach benefits, too many to list here, but one is much less constipation; that's not unimportant, right?

-Spinach ranks very high on our list of healthy choice foods; as much as anything because it is probably the easiest veggie to grow in the garden, and it goes on for years.
+Spinach ranks very high on our list of choice foods; as much as anything because it is probably the easiest veggie to grow in the garden, and it goes on for years.
 In our mild climate it even grows, albeit slowly, right through the winter.
 Eggs Florentine for breakfast is the daily fare in our green home.

 Fresh spinach recipes, and even better kale enjoyed raw, contain very large amounts of lutein and zeaxanthin; protect your eyes.
 Macular degeneration is simply awful.